 How Can I Recover My Investment Losses In The ICON Equipment and Corporate Infrastructure Fund Fourteen, LP?

-The Wolper Law Firm is currently representing clients in the recovery of investment losses realized in the ICON Equipment and Corporate Infrastructure Fund Fourteen, LP (also known as the “ICON Fund”) and recently began filing arbitration claims to recover investor losses.
+The Wolper Law Firm, P.A. is currently representing clients in the recovery of investment losses realized in the ICON Equipment and Corporate Infrastructure Fund Fourteen, LP (also known as the “ICON Fund”) and recently began filing arbitration claims to recover investor losses.

 The ICON Equipment and Corporate Infrastructure Fund Fourteen, LP is managed by ICON Capital, LLC, which was founded in 1985.
 Over the years, ICON Capital has brought to market several offerings of the ICON Fund.
 The ICON Equipment and Corporate Infrastructure Fund Fourteen, LP is an investment opportunity that is commonly referred to as an equipment leasing and finance fund.
 The ICON Fund was issued in 2010 at a per interest price of $1,000.
 The total capital raised from investors was $400,000,000.

 These types of funds provide investors with the opportunity to invest in equipment leases and loans and other types of investments in equipment that are leased, owned or operated by domestic and global businesses, which are otherwise typically invested in by large financial institutions, banks, and hedge funds.
 These funds are a non-traditional (or alternative) asset class because the assets in these funds are not correlated to traditional assets such as stocks and bonds.